 - Educate yourself.
 Learn to recognize the symptoms of your disorder and how to handle them if you experience any at work.

 It’s important to find help for anxiety, stress, and related disorders.
-Search for a therapist near you.
+Find a therapist near you.

 With treatment, most people find significant improvement.
 Several standard approaches have proved effective.
 Your health care professional will use one or a combination of these treatments: